 It seems that this teaching approach works really well.
 The study’s participants were students in introductory computer science classes at university, so it would be interesting to see whether these results can be replicated at school level, where arguably cognitive load is even more of an issue.

 Briana’s seminar was very well received, with attendees asking lots of questions about the details of the research and how it could be replicated.
 Her talk even included some audience participation, which got us all tapping our heads and rubbing our bellies!

 Very helpfully, Briana shared a list of resources related to subgoal labels, which you can access via her talk slides on our seminars page.

 You can also read more about the background and practical application of cognitive load theory and worked examples including subgoal labels in the Pedagogy Quick Read series we’re producing as part of our work in the National Centre of Computing Education.

 Next up in our series

-If you missed the seminar, you can find Briana’s presentation slides on our seminars page, where we’ll also soon upload a recording of her talk.
+If you missed the seminar, you can find Briana’s presentation slides on our seminars page.

 In our next seminar on Tuesday 14 July at 17:00–18:00 BST / 12:00–13:00 EDT / 9:00–10:00 PDT / 18:00–19:00 CEST, we’ll welcome Maria Zapata, Universidad Rey Juan Carlos, Madrid, who will be talking about computational thinking and how we can assess the computational thinking skills of very young children.
 To join the seminar, simply sign up with your name and email address and we’ll email you the link and instructions.
 If you attended Briana’s seminar, the link remains the same.